taimoorsattar7/taimoorsattar-web/content/blogs/box-model-in-css/index.md

 tags:
   - box model
   - css
-featuredpost: false
+featuredpost: true
+status: publish
 ---

 We can consider HTML elements as boxes that take some area.
 Area of HTML element can be sum as below:

-* Content of HTML element
+- Content of HTML element
-* Space from the content to the boundary wall
+- Space from the content to the boundary wall
-* Boundary wall
+- Boundary wall
-* Space outside of the boundary
+- Space outside of the boundary

 In CSS, we can adjust the space of the HTML element with the Box Model.
 Box model mainly consists of 3 elements: